gromacs/gromacs/docs/dev-manual/language-features.rst

 * Use ``not_null<T>`` pointers wherever possible to convey the semantics that a pointer to a valid is required, and a reference is inappropriate.
 See also |linkrefnotnull|.
+* Use ``string_view`` in cases where you want to only use a read-only-sequence of characters instead of using ``const std::string &``.
+See also |linkrefstringview|.
+  Because null termination expected by some C APIs (e.g. fopen, fputs, fprintf) is not guaranteed, string_view should not be used in such cases.
 * Don't use C-style casts; use ``const_cast``, ``static_cast`` or
   ``reinterpret_cast as appropriate``.
 See the point on RTTI for ``dynamic_cast``.
 For emphasizing type (e.g. intentional integer division)